burgerboydaddy/authDockerMongo/README.md

 If you mount something into `/data/db1`, the container will not go through it's initialization process, but it will also assume that you have mounted all 3 volumes -- so mount all 3 or none.
 You can customize the username/password by providing `USERNAME`/`PASSWORD` environment variables.

+Also, you need to execute rights to setup.sh before running Docker creation. chmod +x ./setup.sh

 ### Docker build command
 ```
 docker build -t authdockermongo:1.0.1 .